NikitaY69/trimer-flip-montecarlo/README.md

 ```
 - `INPUT_FILE`: path to starting configuration with data structure `MOL_INDEX TYPE X Y Z` (see `tests/config/initconf.xyz` for a reference).

-    The `MOL_INDEX` column is not mandatory as our script automatically supposes that particles are sorted in the order of the order of their molecule index.
+    The `MOL_INDEX` column is not mandatory as our script automatically supposes that particles are sorted in the order of their molecule index.

     `TYPE` particle type as in A B C (1 2 3)